mehdi-fathi/eloquent-filter/README.md

 **Where the nested relation Model (New feature :fire:)**

-You can set all nested relation in the query string just by the array query string.
-For example, the user model has a relation with posts. and posts table has a relation with orders.
+You can set all nested relation in the query string just by the array of query string.
+For example, The user model has a relation with posts.
+And posts table has a relation with orders table.
 You can make query conditions by set 'posts[count_post]' and 'posts[orders][name]' in the query string.
 Just be careful you must set 'posts.count_post' and 'posts.orders.name' in the User model.

 ```php